 WP Private Content allows you to restrict access to not only posts, pages, but also any custom post types.
 If you want to lock down your whole website, you have to password protect it.
 The plugin also enables you to protect your content on many places such as widgets, menus, and search.

-Widget Restrictions enable guests, members or specific user roles to access specific widgets.
+Thanks to the Widget Restrictions feature, guests, members or specific user roles to access specific widgets.
 You can show different widgets to different user types.

-Menu Restrictions enable you to show different navigation menus to different user roles.
+Menu Restrictions enable you to show different navigation menus to different user roles can access specific widgets.
 It comes in handy for hiding some items from specific roles.

 WP Private Content also comes with a shortcode to protect a part of your posts and page content.
 It allows you to add a shortcode into the post/page editor and restrict part of the content from guests, members or specific user roles.
 You might find it beneficial as you can require users to subscribe to access the full content.